• About me

 prince edward island red road

 I feel very maudlin saying this because sentiment and I are not generally friends.
-A good pal of mine once said the the mountains replenish her, and I never understood that until we spent some time on the island of ruby, emerald, and sapphire (LM Montgomery’s words not mine).
-There is a feeling in this place that the trees and the wind want to talk to you if only they had words, or that there is something enchanted around each corner, and you are the one to discover it.
+A good pal of mine once said the mountains replenish her, and I never understood that until we spent some time on the island of ruby, emerald, and sapphire (LM Montgomery’s words, not mine).
+There is a feeling in this place that the trees and the wind want to talk to you if only they had words and there is something enchanted around each corner, and you are the one to discover it.

-We first drove with our children to this beautiful island 6 years ago (17 years to the date after our honeymoon to PEI).
+We first drove with our children to this beautiful island 10 years ago (17 years to the date after our honeymoon to PEI).
 We found it as enchanting and beautiful as ever, and we decided that we needed to make a biannual pilgrimage to this place that has captured all of our hearts.
-We have since visited with friends and with family and they all capture the spirit of PEI.PEI swing

 Prince Edward Island owes much of its fame to the precocious red-headed Anne of Green Gables, but this beautiful island has so much more to offer than just Anne tourism.
 For those of you unfamiliar with Anne of Green Gables, stop reading this right now and go pick up the books!
 Seriously!